SunShot Solar Outreach Partnership

 PAS Report 575

-This comprehensive and authoritative report from APA's Planning Advisory Service provides planners with a basic rationale for planning for solar energy use, summarizes the fundamental characteristics of the U.S. solar market as they relate to local solar energy use, and explains how planners can take advantage of five strategic points of intervention to promote solar energy use.
+This comprehensive and authoritative report provides planners with a basic rationale for planning for solar energy use, summarizes the fundamental characteristics of the U.S. solar market as they relate to local solar energy use, and explains how planners can take advantage of five strategic points of intervention to promote solar energy use.

 Solar Powering Sunnyside